Interview with Alain Délétroz, Geneva Call’s new Director General: “Keeping humanity alive where fire, steel and ashes tear apart the weak”

 9th February 2018 |

-Since 1st January 2018, Alain Délétroz has become Geneva Call’s General Director.
+On 1 January 2018, Alain Délétroz became Geneva Call’s General Director.
 With more than twenty years of experience in conflict-affected areas, he intends to further develop the organization and increase Geneva Call’s impact to protect civilian populations in armed conflict.
-After one month at the head of the organization, he shares his vision, priorities and first impressions.
+After two months at the head of the organization, he shares his vision, priorities and first impressions.

 Before joining Geneva Call, I spent over a decade of my life working in political analysis, with the aim of advocating to governments policies that would prevent the eruption of armed conflicts or to resolve existing ones.
 Whilst there will always be a need for solid political analysis, the world has entered a new era of disruption and chaos, and more attention must be paid to the rise of ANSA’s and their massive impact on civilian populations.
 Serving as member of Board of Directors for the past two years, I was well aware of the unique and highly respected role Geneva Call plays in engaging directly with ANSAs.
 With the retirement of Mrs. Elisabeth Decrey Warner, founder and past Executive President of Geneva Call, I have the honour to lead Geneva Call into the next era as we work together to face these new challenges of our times.
 I would like to thank Mrs Decrey Warner for her example of strength, courage and vision.
 Her incredible intuition has not only contributed to enhancing international humanitarian law (IHL), but also to save countless lives.